rava-work/rava.work/hackanew.md

 ## 5. Set a consistent schedule

-Plan your Node's weekly Thursday meetups with morning introductions, an informal lunch, afternoon demos, and optional evening activities.
+Plan your Node's weekly Monday meetups with morning introductions, an informal lunch, afternoon demos, and optional evening activities.
 Consistency helps build a reliable community rhythm, so it's best to decide beforehand and stick to your own schedule/timing.

 ## 6. Host the first Meetup